mapbender/mapbender-documentation/en/book/installation/installation_git.rst

 	 sudo pear install pear.apigen.org/apigen

-Read more about :doc:`How to write Mapbender3 API Documentation? <development/apidocumentation>`.
+Read more about `How to write Mapbender3 API Documentation? <../development/apidocumentation.html>`_.

 Troubleshooting